 In the table below (Table R1), we provide information on the nature of relationships between patients and close contacts.
 This table is now also included as Table SX in the revised manuscript.
 Of note, 92% (86/93) of close contacts were household contacts and were either family members or partners.

 While the level of interaction between individuals is likely to influence AMR transmission risk, our study was not designed to investigate these relationships in detail.
 However, for the reviewer’s interest, we have performed exploratory sub-analysis, only including household contacts.
-In summary, XXXXX.
+In summary, there is no evidence that macrolide use increase the transmission risk of macrolide resistance between patients and their household contacts (See Table R2).
 In acknowledgement of the importance of contact between participant pairs, we have now included the relationship between pairs in the online supplement, as well as highlight the potential for these relationships to influence AMR transmission in the discussion (See main manuscript: page ? and line ?)

 Table R1.
 Relationship between patient and close contact